scurker/scurker.com/contents/articles/bring-on-a-new-scurker-com.md

 ### Open Sourced

 I've learned a lot through open source projects, and have spoken many times about the importance of open source.
 However, my own blog I kept private and didn't share what I knew.
 I figured it's time to start putting money where my mouth is and release the source for this site.
-Sure, no one may want to use or fork the code by maybe they can learn something from it.
 You can check out everything on [github](http://github.com/scurker/scurker.com).
 If you come across any issues, be sure to [let me know](https://github.com/scurker/scurker.com/issues).